 Alternatives: Unrefined Flours and Creative Options

 Look for gluten-free and unrefined flours.
 Get creative by eating kale chips or sweet potato chips cooked in coconut oil instead of potato chips.
-Use veggies sticks instead of wheat crackers, collard greens and lettuce instead of bread and tortilla, coconut wraps instead of flour wraps, cauliflower rice instead of white rice, baked sweet potato fries instead of French fries, and zucchini noodles or palmini noodles instead of pasta.
+Use veggies sticks instead of wheat crackers, collard greens and lettuce instead of bread and tortillas, coconut wraps instead of flour wraps, cauliflower rice instead of white rice, baked sweet potato fries instead of French fries, and zucchini noodles or palmini noodles instead of pasta.

-You can also check out our recipes for various types of bread alternatives including coconut flour bread, almond butter bread and our garlic and rosemary cauliflower bread.
+You can also check out our recipes for various types of bread alternatives including coconut flour bread, almond butter bread, and our garlic and rosemary cauliflower bread.
 Check out the graphic below for more ideas.

 4. Conventionally Raised Meat and Dairy